Superteams in the NBA: 1995–1998: Chicago Bulls

 At the beginning of the decade, the Chicago Bulls had won three straight championships from 1991 to 1993 with Michael Jordan and Scottie Pippen leading a team coached by Phil Jackson.
-Following this three-peat, Jordan shockingly retired from the NBA after the 1993 championship, choosing to pursue professional baseball in honor of his recently deceased father's memory.
-Before the end of the 1994–95 season, Jordan announced his return to the team and the league with a famous fax carrying the statement "I'm back", but the Bulls were unable to repeat their former championship success and fell to the Orlando Magic in the 1995 NBA Playoffs.
+Following this three-peat, Jordan retired from the NBA after the 1993 championship, choosing to pursue professional baseball in honor of his recently deceased father's memory.
+Before the end of the 1994–95 season, Jordan announced his return to the team and the league, but the Bulls were unable to repeat their former championship success and fell to the Orlando Magic in the 1995 NBA Playoffs.
 During the following offseason, the Bulls traded for the eccentric former two-time NBA Defensive Player of the Year winner Dennis Rodman.
 The Bulls finished their first season together with a 72–10 regular season record, setting NBA records for the most wins, highest winning percentage, and highest net rating in a single season, the latter of which still stands.
 Their dominance continued in the playoffs, posting a 15–3 playoff record and winning their fourth championship in six years.
-The 1995–96 Chicago Bulls have since been widely regarded as the greatest team in NBA history.
+The 1995–96 Chicago Bulls have since been regarded as one of the greatest teams in NBA history.

 Following this triumphant season, the Bulls repeated their success in the following year with a 69–13 regular season record and a 15–4 playoff record for the team's fifth championship win in franchise history.
 The series win in the 1997 NBA Finals in six games over the Utah Jazz was highlighted by Jordan's "Flu Game", during which Jordan was purportedly ill from food poisoning.
 The 1997–98 NBA season proved more challenging for the Bulls, as tensions in the front office, an aging roster, and injuries to key players threatened to derail the team.
 Despite these struggles, detailed in the 2020 documentary series The Last Dance, Jordan still managed to lead the team to a 62-20 regular season record.
 Pushed to seven games by Indiana Pacers in the Eastern Conference Finals, the Bulls emerged victorious and reached their third NBA Finals in a row and their sixth in eight years.
 The team completed their second three-peat by beating the Jazz 4–2 in a rematch of the previous season, with Game 6 of the 1998 NBA Finals famously ending with Jordan's last shot in a Bulls uniform, a play now considered one of the greatest moments in NBA history.
 The Bulls' dynasty disbanded the following offseason during which Phil Jackson was relieved as head coach, Michael Jordan announced his retirement from the NBA for the second time, and many of the team's key players were traded or signed to new teams in free agency.